 168496141, is stored in little-endian and big-endian.

-In little-endian, the least significant bytes come first, which gives us:
+In little-endian, the least significant bytes come first:

 address | byte value -------------------- 0x00 | 0x0D -> least significant 0x01 | 0x0C 0x02 | 0x0B 0x03 | 0x0A

-In big-endian, the most significant bytes come first, which gives us:
+In big-endian, the most significant bytes come first:

 address | byte value -------------------- 0x00 | 0x0A -> most significant 0x01 | 0x0B 0x02 | 0x0C 0x03 | 0x0D

 BSWAP instruction that is specially made to convert integers from big-endian to little-endian and vice-versa.
 So even with an x64 CPU, endianness looks to be heavily optimized.

 This instruction is used by the operating system kernels.
 For instance, on my Arch Linux installation,

 BSWAP appears in the

 I trust that Intel optimizes these functions as much as possible.
 So I suppose the performance impact of calling